 Meet the Team

 Amanda was born and raised in Ventura, California where she lived until she felt a calling to move to Colorado.
-She lived in Denver for 7 years, building her professional career in business development and multi-family real estate.
-After meeting her to-be husband, they decided to get married at Piney River Ranch, realizing that they would move to the mountains to start their family.
-Amanda landed at the Vail Daily in 2016, and was enthused to be an active member of the mountain community.
-After the arrival of her energetic daughter Penelope, who is now four years old, Amanda developed an urge to give back and make a difference burned deeper as she watched her daughter grow and develop.
-Amanda joined the Vail Jazz team on July 1, 2018, and has completely fallen in love with the music, culture, community, and youth development that Vail Jazz continues to drive.
-Amanda recently welcomed her second child, son Miles in early 2021.
+She lived in Denver while building her professional career in business development and multi-family real estate.
+After meeting her to-be husband, they married at Piney River Ranch, realizing that they would move to the mountains to start their family.
+After the arrival of her energetic daughter Penelope, Amanda’s need to make a difference burned deeper as she watched her daughter grow and develop.
+Amanda joined the Vail Jazz team in July of 2018, and has completely fallen in love with the music, culture, community, and youth development that Vail Jazz continues to drive.
+Amanda welcomed her second child, son Miles in early 2021.
 Next time you head to a Vail Jazz event, make sure to stop her and introduce yourself, she is always eager to learn more about how the music moves you and how to work together to build a better future.

 Piet comes from a background of working production for large music festivals around the country.
 He has since stayed local and has regularly been involved in shows and events around the valley.
 Joining the Vail Jazz crew in 2015 he has been reeled in by the people involved in the organization and grown a deep appreciation for jazz and the endlessly talented artists that regularly join us.
 Now coming on as Operations Manager you can find him with his crew building out our venues and creating an amazing environment to experience jazz in the mountains.
 Outside of work, Piet is an avid golfer/snowboarder and some would say DIY enthusiast, running the gambit from custom mopeds to drones built from scratch.
 Piet is stoked to continue with Vail jazz and enjoy the live audiences once again.